MA Health in Social Science

 You will produce an individual research project (dissertation) supported by a member of teaching staff.

-The School of Health in Social Science is in the University's Central Area with easy access to the University's Main Library and computer facilities.
+The School of Health in Social Science is in the University's Central Campus area with easy access to the University's Main Library and computer facilities.

-In Year 3, you may have the option to study abroad through the University's international exchange programme.
+In Year 3, you may be able to study abroad through the University's international exchange programme.

 How will I learn?